igniterealtime/Smack/documentation/extensions/messagemarkup.md

 To mark a section as code block, call `builder.setCodeBlock(start, end)`.

-To create a list, call `MessageMarkup.MessageMarkupListBuilder lbuilder = builder.beginList()`, which will return a list builder.
+To create a list, call `MarkupElement.Builder.ListBuilder lbuilder = builder.beginList()`, which will return a list builder.
 On this you can call `lbuilder.addEntry(start, end)` to add an entry.

 Note: If you add an entry, the start value MUST be equal to the end value of the previous added entry!